The highs and (mostly) lows of Alexis Sanchez's time at Man United

 Things soon petered out again as Sanchez, hampered by an ankle injury and a subsequent lack of fitness that drew some criticism from coach Antonio Conte, went on a run of 16 games without scoring.

-However, in recent weeks Sanchez has rediscovered something approaching his pre-United form, scoring three goals in his last 11 games as he has helped Inter reach the quarterfinals of the Europa League.
+However, in recent weeks Sanchez has rediscovered something approaching his pre-United form, scoring three goals in his past 11 games as he has helped Inter reach the quarterfinals of the Europa League.

 If Inter can progress to the final of the mini-tournament in Germany, they could face -- you've guessed it: Manchester United.
 Now isn't that a prospect?